vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

     `sudo ./InstallSecurityAgent.sh -i -aui Device -aum SymmetricKey -f ../s.key -hn iot-az220-training-ab200213.azure-devices.net -di vm-az220-training-edge0002-{your-id}`

-    > **Note**: Make sure that specify your IoT Hub Hostname instead of the one listed
+    > **Note**: Remember to replace placeholder values before running the command

     > **IMPORTANT**:
-    > Ensure you use the full IoT Hub host name - i.e. **iot-az220-training-ab200213.azure-devices.net** for the `-hn` switch value.
+    > Ensure that you use the full IoT Hub host name - i.e. **iot-az220-training-ab200213.azure-devices.net** for the **-hn** switch value, not just the name of your IoT hub resource.

     This script performs the following function: